 2. Second reason to start and sustain an Ashtanga practice: Mastery is reached only through repetition

 A second reason to start and sustain an Ashtanga practice:

 Variation might just be the spice of life but you can’t live off spices alone.
 Where is the (impossible) met?
 We need substance.
 Consistency, not variety.

 6 days a week.
 52 weeks a year you do the same sequence.
 To some, this sounds monotonous, even torturous.
-Interestingly, despite following the exact same sequence, no two practices ever feel the same, familiar yes, but always different.
+Interestingly, despite following the same sequence, no two practices ever feel the same, familiar yes, but always different.

 Novelty is undeniably exciting.
 Our brain is primed to notice “new” things.
-Social media programs us to constantly be on the lookout for the next thing.
+Social media forces us to constantly be on the lookout for the next thing.
 Remember, curiosity killed the cat but it was satisfaction that brought it back.
 The key to satisfaction is depth, which can only be achieved through repetition.

 Spices can’t satiate you.
 They can (momentarily) entertain your taste buds but they can’t sustain you.
 An Ashtanga Practice is the substance of your Yoga practice.
 You can explore other flavors (aka styles of Yoga) with the comfort that your body already has what it needs.

 There is nothing worse than choosing what to eat when you are hungry.
 Instead of chasing fad diets (aka Yoga styles) stay consistent.
 Your body will thank you.